Facilities and administrative costs (F&A)

 - Participant support

 The on-campus F&A rate will be applied to any sponsored project that requires utilization of University equipment, library service or University space (space owned or leased by the University and not leased by the sponsored project).
 The on-campus F&A rate applies to most sponsored projects.

 The off-campus F&A rate will be applied only to sponsored projects in which the work is required to be based off-campus because of the nature of the work and the requirements of the award.
 Convenience of the employee or telecommuting is not a consideration.
 The current F&A rate agreement defines off-campus as the following:

 An off-campus program is one where the preponderance of the program is conducted by the University:

 - In leased facilities where space related costs (eg rent, utilities and maintenance) are charged directly to the program, OR

 - In facilities made available (at no cost) to the program by a non-university organization OR

 - A minimum of 50 miles away from the university over an uninterrupted period of time in excess of 90 days per program year for field work.
 Short duration workshops are generally considered to be on-campus.

 It is the policy of the University to collect the full, negotiated F&A rate on all sponsored projects.

 Waiver: An F&A waiver is the difference between the University's approved F&A rate and the sponsor's F&A rate.
 All voluntary waivers must be approved by the Assistant Vice President for Research Administration.
 Note: A sponsor policy that mandates an F&A rate that is lower than the University's full F&A rate is not considered a voluntary waiver.
-For further information on the waiver process, please see the Policy on F&A Waivers.
+For further information on the waiver process, please see the procedure on F&A waivers.